Ematicexternal/doc/_posts/2017-07-05-data-event-tracking.md

 ## Ematic Events Tracking
 ---
+Basically there are 4 events (browse, cart, checkout, conversion) that need to be implemented on your website.
+Please note that all these methods need to come after ematic tracker object is created.

 ### Browse
 Include the following snippet of code to track items that are being browsed.
-Please note that __all API calls need to come after ematic tracker object is created__.
-Keep in mind that "products" is an array, even if you are logging a single product browse.
+Keep in mind that "products" is an **array**, even if you are logging a single product browse.

 ```js
 //track items browsed
 ematics("log", "product", "browse", products);
 ```
 ### Cart
 Include the following snippet of code to __track items that are being added, updated and removed__ from the cart (which will also enable pre-abandonded cart overlays on appropriate triggers).
-Please note that all API calls need to come after ematic tracker object is created.

 ```js
 //track items in cart to enable pre-abandonded cart overlays
 ematics("log", "product", "cart", products);
 ```
 ### Checkout
-Include the following snippet of code to __track items that are being checkedout__.
-Please note that all API calls need to come after ematic tracker object is created.
+Include the following snippet of code to __track items that are being checked out__.

 ```js
 //track checkout
 ematics("log", "product", "checkout", products);
 ```
 ### Conversion
 Include the following snippet of code to __track items that are being converted__.
-Please note that all API calls need to come after ematic tracker object is created.

 ```js
 //track conversion